 In contrast to the Helsinki Final Act and many other international documents, the Draft Report lacks clear awareness of the fundamental connection between the food right and civic and political liberties.
-If the editor(s) of the report do not want to accept the cynical mantra of vulgar Marxist materialism 'Grub first, then ethics', they will have to admit some tension between material welfare and human dignity and, more importantly, that the civic and political freedom is a necessary condition for just distribution of social and economic goods.
-All dictatorships, sooner or later, lead to hunger and material injustice, and they often use uneven distribution of material goods as a form of 'blackmail' of those who do not want to accept their persecution.6 From this point of view, food is not always an automatic public good but it can sometimes become also a risk for our personal and civic moral integrity.
+If the editor(s) of the report do not want to accept the cynical mantra of vulgar Marxist materialism 'Grub first, then ethics', they will have to admit some tension between material welfare and human dignity and, more importantly, that civic and political freedom is a necessary condition for the just distribution of social and economic goods.
+All dictatorships, sooner or later, lead to hunger and material injustice, and they often use the uneven distribution of material goods as a form of 'blackmail' of those who do not want to accept their persecution.
+From this point of view, food is not always an automatic public good, but it can sometimes also become a risk for our personal and civic moral integrity.

-The crucial passages of the Draft Report on p.
-16-20 focusing on the right to food do not mention this connection, or, at most, just tacitly assume it.
-In the centre of the Draft Report, there are the values related to the preservation of life rather than human dignity in its integral form.7 on Economic, Social and Cultural Rights (1976) establishes the so-called principle of progressive realisation defined as the duty of all parties to take steps ... to the maximum of its available resources8.
+The crucial passages of the Draft Report on pp. 16-20 focusing on the right to food do not mention this connection, or, at most, just tacitly assume it.
+At the centre of the Draft Report, there are the values related to the preservation of life rather than human dignity in its integral form.7

-In addition, the statement of the Draft Report that 'the right to food promotes the transformation of social benefits ... into legal entitlements (p.
-17)' makes an impression that this right has to be realized immediately and to the maximum degree, while, for example, the article 2 of the International Covenant
+In addition, the statement in the Draft Report that 'the right to food promotes the transformation of social benefits ... into legal entitlements (p.
+17)' makes the impression that this right has to be realized immediately and to the maximum degree, while, for example, article 2 of the International Covenant on Economic, Social and Cultural Rights (1976) establishes the so-called 'principle of progressive realisation' defined as the duty of all parties 'to take steps ... to the maximum of its available resources'.8